dev-sys-do/sealci/docs/arch/scheduler.md

 ### What?

 The scheduler receives a stream of CI actions (CI job units) as its main input.
 It also tracks a set of CI agents (registered computing nodes) that provide a dynamic resource pool, where the CI actions will be executed.
-The scheduler receives a stream of CI actions (CI job units) as its main input.
-It also tracks a set of CI agents (registered computing nodes) that provide a dynamic resource pool, where the CI actions will be executed.

 The main role of a scheduler instance is to select CI agents on which to run the received actions.
 This selection of an agent and distribution of a action on this agent is called 'scheduling'.